ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ### Zone type (land use) effect on accuracy

-The first graph shows all label types aggregated, the second shows only problem label types aggregated.
+The first graph shows all label types aggregated, the second shows the problem vs. no problem type.

 Note: The red dots on the graphs are means.